Lake Vyrnwy is a great day out for walks, cycling, and even canoeing. Easy within reach of central Wales and the borders for a great day out.

 Lake Vyrnwy, or Llyn Efyrnwy to give it’s proper name, is a majestical place.

 Nestled within steep forested mountains, and even a gothic tower on the water, you could think you’re in somewhere like Luxembourg.
-It’s not what you expect after driving down the lanes, past rolling farm land, to be confronted with a large dam.
+It’s not what you expect after driving down the lanes, past rolling farmland, to be confronted with a large dam.

-In fact, the gothic tower that sits on the lake is actually where the water gets filtered before being sent down pipes to Merseyside.
+In fact, the gothic tower that sits on the lake is actually where the water gets filtered before being sent along pipes to Merseyside.
 You got to hand it to the Victorians.
 If we built it today, that filter station would just look like a boring concrete box instead of a mystical castle on the lake.

 Lake Vyrnwy History

 The history is not all a garden of roses though as an entire village was flooded when the dam was created.
 The village was called Llanwddyn.
 It was relocated to the new village of Llanwddyn, which is the village by the dam.

 There’s a small parking area and picnic spot at the side of the lake near the old village.
 You can read an information board all about it there.

 In really dry spells the remains of the old village emerge from the lake.